isomerpages/moe-pasirriscrestsec/_parents/Personalised Digital Learning Programme (PDLP).md

 			<label for="accordion3">DEVICE SUPPORT & INSURANCE CLAIMS</label>
 			<div>

-**Parents /Students may rely on the following platforms if they need support or insurance claims for their devices**
+<b>Parents /Students may rely on the following platforms if they need support or insurance claims for their devices</b>